NeetheCheeBao/Account-Backup-Professional/README.md

 >
 > ### version20260711044404
 > - Removed the incorrectly hidden Sheet3
+>
+> ### version20260731042543
+> - Adjust Sheet4 "2FA" to decrease the width of column B and increase the width of column C

 #
 Encryption?
 No, no, no!
 Since I'm using Excel, plain text is just more convenient.
 Haha.😂